There Are Mixed Signals on the Chart for Powerbridge Technologies Co. Ltd. (PBTS)

 Sponsored

-Additionally, it is important to take into account PBTS stock ratios, including its price-to-sales ratio, which is 0.84 for the last tewlve months.
+It is also essential to consider PBTS stock ratios like the price-to-sales ratio, which is 0.78 for the last year.

 How does Powerbridge Technologies Co.
 Ltd. (PBTS) stock rate among analysts?
 Buy, sell, or hold?